 - PCP, pure (10 to 99 grams)

 A second offense for the above is punishable by 10 years to life in prison and a fine of up to $8 million as an individual and $50 million as an organization/group.

 Increased penalties will apply for larger amounts of controlled substances, or for defendants with prior drug trafficking convictions.
 A conviction for drug trafficking involving 1 kilogram of heroin, for example, is punishable by 10 years to life in prison, plus $10 million in fines for an individual or $50 million for an organization/group.
 A second offense for the same may be 20 years to life in prison, plus a $20 million fine for an individual or a $75 million fine for an organization/group.

 We Fight Federal Drug Trafficking Charges; Call Today

 At Beckham Solis, Attorneys at Law, we know how to face off against the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), U.S. Attorney’s Office, and other federal agencies and personnel – even though they are typically armed with more experience and resources than their state and local counterparts.
 We have resources of our own and use these, along with our own experience and insight, to deliver better results in the face of drug trafficking charges.

-Contact our office today to discuss your case with a skilled Miami drug trafficking attorney.
+We can handle all drug-related charges.
+From possession with intent to sell to simple marijuana charges, we can help.
+Contact our office today at 305-860-4884 or send us an email to discuss your case with a skilled Miami drug trafficking attorney.